How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 Best Things To Do In Bucharest In Winter

-Many people head to the Balkans for their winter vacations; most Balkan countries offer affordable holiday opportunities to enjoy winter sports, such as snowboarding and skiing, but also great city escapes full of interesting experiences.
+Many people head to the Balkans for their winter vacations; most Balkan countries offer affordable holiday opportunities to enjoy winter sports, such as snowboarding and skiing, as well as great city escapes full of interesting experiences.

 A winter city break in Bucharest can be a fantastic alternative if you’re not into winter sports.
-The city is full of activities to be done indoors to keep yourself warm.
+The city is full of indoor activities to keep you warm.

 In Bucharest, you can visit museums and former government buildings where you will learn a lot about the country’s recent history.
 You can also enjoy walks in the center of town, venture into off-the-track neighborhoods, go shopping, or enjoy the local cuisine.